Also known as:

 Colour Adult:

 Male-green plumage, with feathers strongly edged dusty black; white forehead and forecrown; yellow lores; area around eyes to upper cheeks red; ear coverts black; primary coverts red; tail green with red at base.
-Bill dull yellow.
+Beak dull yellow.
 Eye ring pale grey.
 Eye yellow/brown.
 Female-soft blue forehead and forecrown; faint red underneath eye to upper cheeks; ear coverts dark grey; green primary coverts intermixed with red.

 Colour Juvenile: